Parametrization of microbial survival models under UVC exposure: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{ltraviolet} (UV) radiation covers the wavelength range of 100 to 400 nm and is divided into four subcategories: UVA (315-400 nm), UVB (280-315 nm), and UVC (100-280 nm) \cite{Vavoulas2019}.
+Ultraviolet (UV) radiation covers the wavelength range of 100 to 400 nm and is divided into three subcategories: UVA (315-400 nm), UVB (280-315 nm), and UVC (100-280 nm) \cite{Vavoulas2019}.
 UVC, in particular, is harmful to humans, causing skin and eye damage as well as cancer \cite{Turner2018}.
 Specific wavelengths within the UV spectrum can sterilize air and surfaces.
 This application, known as ultraviolet germicidal irradiation (UVGI), primarily utilizes UVB and UVC wavelengths (200-320 nm) \cite{Kowalski2010}.

 UVC radiation is absorbed by proteins, RNA, and DNA, resulting in cellular damage.
 This absorption induces mutations, often leading to the inactivation or death of microorganisms.
 Microbial inactivation refers to losing the ability to reproduce or multiply without necessarily damaging its genetic material, rendering the organism non-pathogenic \cite{Lelieveld2020}.
 During partial dormancy, the microbe can reactivate, initiating multiplication after UVC exposure, utilizing various cellular mechanisms \cite{Demeersseman2023}.
 Microbial death occurs upon receiving a sufficient dose of radiation, termed the lethal dose.
 Although the inactivation mechanism applies to all microorganisms, including fungi, bacteria, or viruses, their sensitivity to UV exposure may vary significantly.
 Consequently, the lethal dose or exposure time can vary between microorganisms \cite{Wang2009}.
 Hence, the effectiveness of UVC radiation in disinfecting a microorganism depends not only on the exposure time but also on the specific genomic regions affected \cite{Raeiszadeh2020}.